 Perpetuate the I-don’t-need-to-pay-taxes platform, or file a frivolous tax return that omits income or certain key information, and you could be penalized $5,000.

 How to protect yourself: It bears repeating: fill out your complete tax return thoroughly and honestly, and you won’t find yourself in trouble with the IRS.
-In this case, everyone who earned income in 2018 is a taxpayer and needs to pay income taxes.
+In this case, everyone who earned income is a taxpayer and needs to pay income taxes.

 If, for any reason, you qualify for an exception, check with a certified financial or tax professional to verify your tax situation, and the current laws.